Black Society trilogy

 The Kuroshakai trilogy (黒社会三部作, Kuro-shakai Sanbusaku), also known as the Black Society trilogy, is a series of films directed by Japanese filmmaker Takashi Miike involving Chinese triads and Japanese yakuza.

-The series includes three separate films without storyline crossovers, and were each released two years apart between 1995–1999.
+The series includes three separate films without storyline crossovers, and were each released two years apart between 1995 and 1999.
 Tomorowo Taguchi plays a prominent role in all three of the films, albeit as a different character in each.

 The term kuro-shakai is a Japanese word literally meaning "black society" or underworld.

 Films

 Features of the trilogy

 Similar to Dead or Alive, this is also an anomalous trilogy, as the three films are connected to each other only by the presence of actor Tomorowo Taguchi, while the stories are dissimilar to each other and tell of men and women uprooted from their homeland, China or Japan, employed by the Chinese Triad or the Yakuza.

 Shinjuku Triad Society

 The first film of the trilogy is set in Shinjuku Ward and tells of a corrupt policeman of Chinese origin who, investigating the murders commissioned by a Taiwanese boss, discovers that his brother lawyer is involved in an organ trafficking run which starts a war between police and criminals.